-Indiana County Active Transportation Committee

-Blairsville Borough: Blairsville Downtown Strategic Action Plan (2012) Strategies include connecting the Blairsville Riverfront Trail to the regional trail network, fixing sidewalks and inviting bicyclists downtown through the use of sharrows and the provision of bike parking.
+llowing number of municipalities have: No Comprehensive Plan-No Land Use Controls No Comprehensive Plan-Land Use Control Comprehensive Plan-No Land Use Controls Comprehensive Plan-Land Use Controls diana County Active Transportation Committee airsville Borough: Blairsville Downtown Strategic Action Plan (2012) rategies include connecting the Blairsville Riverfront Trail to the regional trail twork, fixing sidewalks and inviting bicyclists downtown through the use of arrows and the provision of bike parking.

-Clymer Borough: Think Clymer 2035 and Zoning Ordinance of Clymer Borough (2014)
+mer Borough: Think Clymer 2035 and Zoning Ordinance of Clymer Borough 014)

-Plan goals include creating links within the community through the development of trails and/or pathways that will provide safe access to the downtown area and recreation facilities.
+an goals include creating links within the community through the velopment of trails and/or pathways that will provide safe access to the wntown area and recreation facilities.

-Indiana Borough and White Township: Multimodal Mobility Study (2003) Recommendations include creating links within the community through the development of trails and/or pathways that will provide safe access to the downtown area and recreation facilities.
+diana Borough and White Township: Multimodal Mobility Study (2003) commendations include creating links within the community through the velopment of trails and/or pathways that will provide safe access to the wntown area and recreation facilities.